smarie/python-pyfields/docs/index.md

 ## Usage

+!!! warning  "compliance with python 2's old-style classes"
+    All examples below assume python 3 and therefore show new-style classes without explicit inheritance of `object`, for readability.
+If you're using python 2 do not forget to explicitly use a new-style class otherwise some features will not be available (the ones where a setter on the field is required: validation, conversion, read-only).

 ### 1. Defining a field

 A field is defined as a class member using the `field()` method.
 The idea (not new) is that you declare in a single place all aspects related to each field.
 For mandatory fields you do not need to provide any argument.
 For optional fields, you will typically provide a `default` value or a `default_factory` (we will see that later).